kmahoski/GNNs-OGBN-Proteins-LD-GAT/README.md

 # The LD+GAT Method for OGBN-Proteins

 This is a slightly modified version of the original implementation of the Label Deconvolution (LD) method.
-Primarily, only the parts of the code that are relevant to the OGBN-Proteins dataset are left.
+Primarily, only the parts of the code that are relevant to the OGBN-Proteins dataset remain in the codebase.

 Additionally, there is some refactoring and adjustments to allow for easier experimentation with different protein language models that are used as node encoders.